Research GrantsFunding and Support

 View more details...

-At the 2015 AGM, ALS decided to establish a research grants scheme.
-The scheme offers grants of up to $5,000 for research in any area of linguistics.
+The ALS research grants scheme offers grants of up to $5,000 for research in any area of linguistics.

 The principal applicant must be a current financial member of ALS at the date of submission of the application.
 If the principal applicant is not a current financial member of ALS, the application will not be considered.